codingjoe/django-s3file/README.rst

 -  lightweight: less 200 lines
 -  no JavaScript or Python dependencies (no jQuery)
 -  easy integration
--  works just like the build-in
+-  works just like the built-in

 Installation
 ------------